Nathan Gilchrist

 Gilchrist made his first-class cricket debut for Kent on 22 August 2020, playing in a 2020 Bob Willis Trophy match against Surrey at The Oval, and his List A cricket debut on 28 July 2021 against Lancashire in the 2021 Royal London One-Day Cup.

 On 1 May 2022, after being dismissed for a pair in a County Championship match at Headingley, Gilchrist equalled the record of six consecutive ducks in first-class cricket.

+Gilchrist signed a new one-year contract with Kent in October 2024 following a season where he took 19 County Championship wickets at an average of 42.68 in 12 appearances.

+In July 2025, it was announced that Gilchrist would be joining Warwickshire on a three-year contract at the end of the season.
+Ahead of this, he signed on loan for Middlesex for the remainder of the 2025 One-Day Cup in August.